Al-Malikiyah: Syrian Civil War

 On 2 February 2022, four civilians were killed after an armed Turkish drone bombed a power station near the city.

 Demographics

-In 2004, the population of Al-Malikiyah was 26,311.
-The population consists mostly of ethnic Kurds and Assyrians in addition to a significant, large number of Arabs and a smaller number of Armenians.
-The northern half of the town is mainly inhabited by Muslim Kurds, and the southern part by Assyrians and Armenians.
+The population consists mostly of ethnic Kurds and Assyrians in addition to a small minority of Arabs and Armenians.
+The northern half of the town is mainly inhabited by Muslim Kurds, and the southern part by Christian Assyrians.
 As the economic center of the district, the town is usually filled with people from the surrounding villages and towns, especially during the morning hours.
 Al-Malikiyah has seen a dramatic urban expansion and real estate development in recent years which led to many streets being extended to new neighborhoods that are now part of the continually growing town.

 As of November 2014, only 200 ethnic Armenians remain in the city out of a pre-civil war figure of 450.